 For years, the science of addiction continues to analyze the reward motivation processes behind drug and alcohol addiction.
 Researchers look at how our body releases dopamine and how certain substances, like addictive drugs, can potentially lead to a brain disease that feeds these addictive behaviors.

 Also, cravings can become so strong that even the most in-control, mature person could break down and do whatever it takes to get their hands on the drug or drink.
 It becomes a necessity for survival.
-Scientists and researchers recognize that cravings, increased tolerance, and relapse are all symptoms of a malfunctioning brain system that results in genuine mental pain and suffering.
+Scientists and researchers recognize that cravings, increased tolerance, and relapse are symptoms of a malfunctioning brain system that result in genuine mental pain and suffering.
 Once someone has developed an addiction, “just saying no” can seem impossible, despite the consequences.

 The Impact of Choices

 On the other hand, many people believe that addiction relapse is a choice.
-This argument is based on the same logic that if a person is suffering from a physical disease, their decisions don’t impact their health or cure the disease.
+This argument is based on the same logic that if a person is suffering from a physical disease, their decisions don’t impact their health or cure it.
 Therefore, because addicts and alcoholics initially choose to drink or drugs, they do not suffer from a disease.
 Despite this theory, more and more evidence shows that addiction impacts the brain, much like any other mental illness.

 For example, anxiety and depression are diseases, even though they impact the brain more than the body.
 One can’t choose to have or not have depression.
 However, they do have choices about treatment.
 For example, choosing to continue therapy and medications is a way to prevent another depressive episode.